rse/unix-under-windows/README.md

       &rarr; `options = "metadata"`

 5. **Use Combined Home Directory**:<br/>
-   Map the Unix home directory to the regular Windows home directory.<br/>
+   Map the Unix home directory to the regular Windows home directory.

    > Rationale: just convenience only -- feel free to ignore.